Akhilesh Yadav: Early life and education

 Yadav was born on 1 July 1973 in Saifai, Etawah District, Uttar Pradesh.
 He was born to Malti Devi and Mulayam Singh Yadav, later Chief minister of Uttar Pradesh.
 Malti Devi suffered complications while giving birth to Akhilesh which put her in a vegetative state.
 She died in 2003.
 With Mulayam Singh Yadav busy making a career in politics, Akhilesh was brought up mostly by his paternal grandparents.

 He completed his early education in a local school in Saifai and then one in Etawah town.
-He was schooled at Dholpur Military School in Dholpur, Rajasthan, then obtained his Bachelor's and master's degrees in Civil Environmental Engineering at JSS Science and Technology University, Mysore, Karnataka, India.
+He was schooled at Dholpur Military School in Dholpur, Rajasthan, then obtained his bachelor's degree in Civil Engineering at the University of Mysore, Karnataka, India.
 Akhilesh Yadav also holds a master's degree in environmental engineering from the University of Sydney, Australia.

 Political career

 Yadav was elected to the 13th Lok Sabha from Kannauj in a by-election in 2000.
 He was also a member of the Committee on Food, Civil Supplies, and Public Distribution.
 Yadav served as a Member of the Committee on Ethics from 2000 to 2001 and in 2004 was elected as a member of the 14th Lok Sabha for a second term.
 He was at times a member of the following committees: Committee on Urban Development, Committee on Provision of Computers for various departments, Committee on Science and Technology, and Committee on Environment and Forests.

-From 2009–2012 Yadav was elected and served as a member of the 15th Lok Sabha for a second term.
+From 2009 to 2012 Yadav was elected and served as a member of the 15th Lok Sabha for a second term.
 During this period he was a member of the following committees: Member of the Committee on Environment and Forests, Committee on Science and Technology, and the JPC on the 2G spectrum case.
-On 10 March 2012 he was appointed as leader of the Samajwadi Party in Uttar Pradesh.
+On 10 March 2012 he was appointed leader of the Samajwadi Party in Uttar Pradesh.
 On 15 March 2012, at the age of 38, he became the Chief Minister of Uttar Pradesh, the youngest to hold the office.

 In May 2012 Yadav resigned from the Kannauj parliamentary seat to further serve as the Chief Minister of Uttar Pradesh after his party won the Assembly elections.
 In the same month he became Member of the Uttar Pradesh Legislative council.
 In the 2017 Assembly elections, the SP-Congress Alliance headed by Yadav was unable to form the government.
 He submitted his resignation to Governor Ram Naik on 11 March.

 The 2019 Indian general elections and 2022 Uttar Pradesh Legislative Assembly elections saw Yadav being elected to the parliament and state assembly simultaneously, with Yadav later retaining his state assembly seat, and thereby submitting his resignation in the Lok Sabha.

+In the 2024 Indian general election Yadav was elected to the 18th Lok Sabha from Kannauj.